 - Movement disorders such as progressive supranuclear palsy

 Additional conditions under which the test may be performed:

-Excessive water pressure inside the ear can injure a previously damaged eardrum, but this rarely occurs.
-The water part of this test should not be done if your eardrum has been perforated recently, because this can lead to an ear infection.
+Rarely, too much water pressure inside the ear can injure your ear drum if there has been previous damage.
+The water part of this test should not be done if your eardrum has been perforated recently.

-Electronystagmography is a better test than simply watching the eyes after flushing warm or cold water into the ears.
-It can record movements behind closed eyelids or with the head in a variety of positions.
+Electronystagmography is very useful because it can record movements behind closed eyelids or with the head in many positions.

 Griggs RC, Jozefowicz RF, Aminoff MJ.
 Approach to the patient with neurologic disease.
-In: Goldman L, Ausiello D, eds.
-Cecil Medicine.
-23rd ed.
-Philadelphia, Pa: Saunders Elsevier.
-2007:chap 418.
+In: Goldman L, Schafer AI, eds.
+Goldman-Cecil Medicine.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 396.